Home Topics Quantum-safe cryptography What is quantum-safe cryptography?

 What is quantum-safe cryptography?

-Quantum-safe cryptography secures sensitive data, access, and communications for the era of quantum computing.
+Quantum-safe cryptography secures sensitive data, access and communications for the era of quantum computing.

 Almost everything you do on a computer uses cryptography.
-That’s why–most of the time–intruders can’t read your emails, access your medical records, post from your social media account, remotely shut off your car, or mess with your city’s electrical grid.
+That's why, most of the time, intruders can't read your emails, access your medical records, post from your social media account, remotely shut off your car or mess with your city's electrical grid.

-Modern cryptography is so good that when secure data or systems are breached, it is almost never because someone broke the encryption itself.
-Most breaches are due to human error–someone accidentally gives out a password or leaves a back door into a secure system.
+Modern cryptography is so good that when a secure data or systems breach occurs, it is seldom because someone broke the encryption itself.
+Most breaches are due to human error—someone accidentally gives out a password or leaves a back door into a secure system.
+You can think of modern encryption methods, such as 2048-bit public keys, as the sturdiest vaults: close to impossible to breach unless someone leaves a key lying around outside.

-You can think of modern encryption standards such as 2048-bit public keys like the sturdiest vaults: close to impossible to breach, unless someone leaves a key lying around outside.
-But the era of quantum computing will change things.
-A bad actor with a quantum computer of sufficient power might unlock any 2048-bit vault, and access the data that it protects.
+But the era of quantum computing might change things.
+In the future, a bad actor with a quantum computer of sufficient power might unlock any 2048-bit vault and access the data that it protects.

-We don't know exactly when quantum computers will be powerful enough to crack 2048-bit cryptography, but some experts have sketched out timelines based on what we know so far.
-The National Institute of Standards and Technology Report on Post-Quantum Cryptography (link resides outside ibm.com) found that the first breaches might come as soon as 2030.
+We don't know exactly when quantum systems might be powerful enough to crack 2048-bit cryptography, but some experts have sketched out timelines based on what we know so far.

 Quantum-safe cryptography rebuilds the cryptographic vault, making it safe against quantum and classical attacks.